 You do not need to complete a Travel Preparation Assessment form if your placement is in the Republic of Ireland.

-If you intend to travel to an amber list country, you should be aware of any quarantine and vaccination requirements both on-arrival and on return to the UK.
-You must complete the mandatory Travel Preparation Assessment form prior to your travel.
+You should be aware of all entry requirements both on-arrival and on return to the UK as detailed in the FCDO guidance You must complete the mandatory Travel Preparation Assessment form prior to your travel.

 If you receive approval for your mobility before travel but FCDO guidance (for your host country) changes before the date you indicated you are traveling, you should contact us for more information.